HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 In HVML, you can use syntax like [JSON] to define a simple data like undefined, null, a boolean, a number, a string, or a container like an array or an object, and you can use the expressions when defining a string or a container.
 We enhanced the syntax of JSON to support more data types, such as long integers, unsigned long integers, long double numbers, and so on.
-Whether it is an ordinary JSON or an EJSON expression, we refer to them collectively as EJSON expressions.
+Whether it is an ordinary JSON or an hybrid evaluating expression, we refer to them collectively as hybrid evaluating expressions.
 Here are some examples:

 - A single-quoted string: 'This is a literal text, $SYS.locale will not be evaluated.'